miracum/FHIR-Facade/README.md

 ## Configuration

 ### Resource Configuration
-All Resources that are supposed to be accessed via the facade have to be configured in the config/resource_config.yml file.
+All Resources that are supposed to be accessed via the facade have to be configured as a environment variable or in the config/resource_config.yml file.
 It is required that for every resource there is a path from the base resource to a subject/patient and the relevant date with regards to consent.

 #### Example:
 ```